plmiller8607/pandas-challenge/README.md

 # pandas-challenge
-Analysis of district-wide standardized test results
+Analysis of high school reading and math standardized test results using Pandas and Jupiter notebook